Anmol-Gill/Makeup-Store/README.md

 # Makeup-Store
 Makeup Store: Spring Boot Web Application
 Description
-This is a Spring Boot web application for managing a makeup store.
-It allows users to sign up, log in, browse products, place orders, and manage their account.
-The backend is powered by MySQL with JPA and Hibernate ORM, and the frontend uses HTML, CSS, and JavaScript.
+The Makeup Store Web Application is a full-featured e-commerce platform designed for managing makeup products.
+It allows users to browse products, place orders, and manage their accounts with a secure login and sign-up system.

+This application demonstrates a complete end-to-end web solution using Spring Boot for the backend, HTML/CSS/JavaScript for the frontend, and MySQL as the relational database management system.

 ### Description
 This is a **Spring Boot web application** for managing a makeup store.
 Users can **sign up, log in, browse products,** and **place orders.** The backend is powered by **MySQL** with **JPA and Hibernate ORM** to manage the database.